websanco/liferay-learn/docs/dxp/latest/en/using-search/installing-and-upgrading-a-search-engine/solr/installing-solr.md

 ## Compatibility

-See the [Search Engine Compatibility Matrix](https://help.liferay.com/hc/en-us/articles/360016511651) for detailed information on the compatible Solr and Liferay versions, patch levels.
+See the [Search Engine Compatibility Matrix](https://help.liferay.com/hc/en-us/articles/360016511651) for detailed information on the compatible Solr and Liferay versions by patch level.

 ## Disabling Elasticsearch-Only Features